Was ist wichtiger: Listings oder Ihre Website?

 4 min

-Surprise: as you might have guessed, the answer is that your listings and your website both matter — but at different times and in (potentially) different ways based on your business type.
+As you might have guessed, the answer is that your listings and your website both matter.
+But early in the customer journey, your listings are key in your geomarketing strategy.

 Far too many businesses neglect their third-party listings, focusing instead on branding efforts on their owned properties.
-These efforts matter, of course, but when it comes to what your customers see first and most often… it's (most likely) your listings.
+Your website is important.
+But what your customers see first and most often is (most likely) your listings.

-Our research shows that, on average, business listings receive 2.7x more views than a brand's owned website* (including local store pages and directories).
-So even if the information on your website is perfect — and it should be! — if the same business facts are not up to date and consistent across your listings on third-party services and directories, there's a good chance your customers won't find the information they're seeking.
-(Or, they might not find your business at all.)
+Our research shows that, on average, business listings receive 2.7x more views than a brand's owned website* (including local store pages and online directories).
+So even if the information on your website is perfect, out-of-date listings can hurt your brand's reputation and your conversion rate.

 But that's not the end of the story, of course: your listings aren't the only way to drive search impressions.
 Your website should too.

-It's fairly obvious why it's important to have a website that contains holistic information about your business, in a format that you control.
-But did you know that creating optimized local landing pages for your website actually helps your listings perform better too?
-Your web pages and your listings can — and should — work together.
+It's important to have a website that contains holistic information about your brand, in a format that you control.
+But did you know that creating search engine-optimized local landing pages for your website helps your listings perform better, too?
+Your website and your listings can — and should — work together.

-Your website affects your customer experience — and helps drive conversion.
+Your website affects your customer experience — and helps drive conversions

-Finally, your website experience matters immensely to your customer experience as a whole — and it's also critical to driving conversion.
-(If you're a business that sells primarily or exclusively online, this matters even more.)
+Finally, your website experience matters immensely to your customer experience as a whole — and it's also critical to driving conversions.
+(If you're a brand that sells primarily or exclusively online, this matters even more.)

 In the same way that customers search for exactly what they need on search engines, they're becoming more likely to behave in a similar way on your site.
-Can your customers find the information and answers they need on your website when they search — before they bounce away to a competitor?
+Can your customers find the information and answers they need through your website's site searchbefore they bounce away to a competitor?

 *Yext research, 2019